jbaudanza/project-packets/chat-room.md

   /*
    * We tell firebase to notify our application when a new chat message is
    * added.
 This message may be coming from a remote user, or it may be from the
-   * user that is running the application locally
+   * user that is running the application locally.
    */
   chatRoom.on('child_added', function(snapshot) {

     /*
      * `document.createElement` is a function that allows us to add new elements
      * to the HTML file.
-In this case, we are creating an LI element, inserting
+In this case, we are creating an `LI` element, inserting
      * the text of the new message, and adding it to the list.
      */
     var li = document.createElement('li');